nidhidhoka219-jpg/Supply-Chain-Management-/README.md

 ## Business interpretation
 - Skincare is the clear revenue leader and should remain a strategic category.
 Haircare contributes strongly as a secondary growth driver, while cosmetics still provides meaningful volume but trails in overall value creation.
 - Mumbai generates the most revenue, while Kolkata handles the highest sales volume.
 Delhi has relatively high sales volume compared with its revenue, which suggests a lower average order value or stronger price pressure.
-- The logistics network shows a classic cost-versus-speed trade-off.
-Route C and Sea transport are time-efficient or cost-efficient in different ways, but not both.
+- Route C and Sea transport are time efficient or cost efficient in different ways, but not both.
 Route A and Carrier B provide the best overall operational balance for most business use cases.

 ## Business suggestion
 - Prioritize stock availability, supplier reliability, and marketing support for **skincare**, then scale **haircare** as the next most valuable category.
 Review cosmetics pricing and assortment to improve margin contribution.
-- Use city-level assortment strategies:
+- Use city level assortment strategies:
   - Push **skincare** harder in **Kolkata** and **Chennai**
   - Push **haircare** in **Bangalore**
   - Keep **cosmetics** strong in **Mumbai** and **Delhi**